arun-mani-j/libmars/README.md

 $ _build/chunker -i "hello.wav" -o "output/%02d.wav" -m "muxer"
 ```

+Pass `"mic"` to input, if you want to read from the default [mic](https://gstreamer.freedesktop.org/documentation/pulseaudio/pulsesrc.html?gi-language=c).

 You can use [`data/sample.wav`](data/sample.wav) to test the chunking process.

 ## Customization